Infinix Note 50X Review 2025: Is It Better Value Than vivo T4X & iQOO Z10X?

 HD+ Display: Pros and Cons

-- Smoothness: Thanks to 120Hz, scrolling and animations look clean and responsive.
+• Smoothness: With the help of 120Hz, scrolling and animations are smooth and are responsive.

-- Streaming Restrictions: Netflix and Prime Video only support 480p streaming (W1 L3 DRM certification), so high-resolution binge-watching isn’t possible here.
+• Streaming limitation: you cannot binge in high resolution since Netflix and Prime Video support only 480p streaming (W1 L3 DRM certification).

 Sound Quality and Missing Headphone Jack